 Alien – species invasion – In an area, when an alien species is introduced, it might use up most of the resources to grow devoiding the rest of the organisms of their minimum requirement.

 Co-extinctions – It is seen that when an organism becomes extinct, it leads to the extinction of the other organisms which are dependent directly or indirectly on them for their survival.

 All these threats to biodiversity and their consequences make biodiversity conservation one of our high priority targets.

 We have thus discussed the importance of biodiversity and also that of biodiversity conservation.
-For a more in-depth explanation, please visit our site.
+For a more information, visit BYJU’s.